I strapped myself to an airborne plane for SARSAS

 Such an incredible achievement, Wayne.
 All of us, at SARSAS, are in awe!

-If you would like to support our work with a fundraising challenge but don’t know where to start, contact our fundraising team who can give you some ideas.
+If you would like to support our work with a fundraising challenge but don’t know where to start, visit our fundraising page and contact the team.